January/February Curriculum Connections

 Early Language Arts

 During the next two months, we will continue to build on our growing literacy skills.
 We will revisit all of the letters and sounds through our daily morning messages.
 We will listen for rhyme and practice breaking words down orally into syllables.
 We will be learning to read sight words, often called snap or popcorn words.
-In our lifebooks we will be using our knowledge to write letters, words or sentences.
 We will be listening to many different different Fairy Tales.
-We will be learning about the elements of a Fairy Tale and the children will be telling their own fairy tales. through pictures, print and dramatic plays and story telling.
+We will be learning about the elements of a Fairy Tale and the children will be telling their own fairy tales. through pictures, print, dramatic plays and story telling.

 Early Numeracy